 Depending on the EAP method, the appropriate certificates must be stored in the device.

-- Chapter 8: Advanced wireless LAN configuration - □ For TTLS and PEAP the EAP/TLS root certificate only; the key is entered as a combination username:password. - ☐ For TLS in addition; the EAP/TLS device certificate including the private key.
+- □ For TTLS and PEAP the EAP/TLS root certificate only; the key is entered as a combination username:password. - For TLS in addition; the EAP/TLS device certificate including the private key.